 Back to the patio and the diy truss coffee table.

 The previous owners had installed a koi pond.
 As beautiful and magnificent as koi are I actually didn’t want anything to do with the expense of maintaining a koi pond.
-So we relocated the koi to a friend’s pond, drained the whole thing and pulled up the liner, lights and pump and filled it all in so now we have the perfect grassy area for the firepit.
+So we relocated the koi to a friend’s pond.
+Then we drained the whole thing and pulled up the liner, lights and pump and filled it all in so now we have the perfect grassy area for the fire pit.

 It’s amazing how much you can transform a space with a little planning and a lot of work!
-At the end of the day it’s definitely all worth it.
+Because at the end of the day it’s definitely all worth it.

 I hope you enjoyed my outdoor home tour for summer.